 I did personally struggle at times with the lavender scent that accompanies the pillow but others may find it relaxing and agreeable.

 I like that the cover is removable and easy to care for.
-The pillow is a little bit on the pricey side but you are getting cooling features and there is a 101-night trial which helps mitigate the risk.
+The pillow is a little bit on the pricey side but individuals are getting cooling features and there is a 101-night trial, which helps mitigate the risk.